apache/nuttx/boards/arm/dm320/ntosd-dm320/README.txt

   udp

-    This alternative configuration directory is similar to nettest except that is use examples/upd to exercise UDP.
+    This alternative configuration directory is similar to nettest except that it uses examples/udp to exercise UDP.

   webserver